Adventech/sabbath-school-lessons/src/en/2023-01/07/teacher-comments.md

 Read from Ellen G. White the following chapter regarding the second tithe: “God’s Care for the Poor,” in Patriarchs and Prophets.

-3. Care for the Poor, A Hallmark of God’s Righteousness in the Life of the Christian.:We need to be more than religious because Job, the rich young man, and Zacchaeus were rich and religious.
+_3. Care for the Poor, A Hallmark of God’s Righteousness in the Life of the Christian:_ We need to be more than religious because Job, the rich young man, and Zacchaeus were rich and religious.
 Their stories show—for better, as was the case with Job and Zacchaeus, or for worse, as was the case with the rich young ruler—that where wealth is concerned, our spiritual lives must not be defined by the blessing of riches or by a pretense of religion but by a genuine response to the divine command to help the poor and unfortunate.

 The emphasis in the stories of these three men is on their spiritual experience, not on the destitute persons who would receive their charity.
 The Bible accounts highlight the spiritual diagnosis of each character in the three stories, using charity as a reference.